KhronosGroup/ANARI-SDK/src/helium/README.md

 The [helium::BaseDevice](BaseDevice.h) class implements a subset of the main API class that the C API forward to ([anari::DeviceImpl](../anari/include/anari/backend/DeviceImpl.h)).
-Implementations are mostly responsible for implementing all the `new*()` methods of `anari::DeviceImpl` as helium doesn't know how to create concrete objects.
+Subclasses are mostly responsible for implementing all the `new*()` methods of `anari::DeviceImpl` as helium doesn't know how to create concrete objects.

-Some implementations may desire to still "intercept" all base implemented API calls, which can easily be done by overriding the method found in `helium::BaseDevice` and then call it when appropriately.
+Some subclasses may desire to still "intercept" all base implemented API calls, which can easily be done by overriding the method found in `helium::BaseDevice` and then call it when appropriately.
 This may look like:

 ```cpp
 void MyDevice::setParameter(